CreateSean/craft-starter/README.md

 - **Slider Hero** - same as standard but operates as a slider - maximum 5 slides

 There is also a basic matrix field for a content builder.
 Once I have more time I will create a longform content CKEditor field to replace the matrix content builder.

+## Claude Code Commands

+Shorthand triggers for use when prompting Claude Code:

+- **`sdu`** (Show Don't Touch) — explain and show example code but do not edit or create any files.
+Can be placed anywhere in the prompt.

+Example: `sdt how would I add pagination to the news listing?`

+---

 ## Composer nuke